gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

 ### Browsing messages

-You can also use the activemq utility to browse for messages.
-This will show all messages, which have not yet been conumed.
+You can also use the **ActiveMQ** utility to browse for messages.
+This will show all messages, which have not yet been consumed.

 ```
 ./activemq browse --amqurl tcp://localhost:61616 TEST